Alex-prog814/visit_project/README.md

    python3 manage.py runserver
    ```

-8. after running the application, you can read the documentation at: http://127.0.0.1:8000/swagger/
+8. After running the application, you can read the documentation at: http://127.0.0.1:8000/swagger/

     Fine!
 Project is ready to use.